olimah/backupuser/README.md

 backupuser is released unser a BSD Style license.

-backupusere is Copyright (c) 2015-2017 Oliver Mahmoudi
+backupuser is Copyright (c) 2015-2017 Oliver Mahmoudi